-Another tip is to make sure you turn your Instant Pot to OFF/Cancel once you’re done sauteeing anything.
+- Another thing is to make sure you turn your Instant Pot to OFF/Cancel once you’re done sauteeing anything.

 Easy step to follow which will save you some headaches.

-You can pour this out if you want but really these bits have a lot of flavor to them so I usually try to leave them and the little bit of liquid in with the other ingredients in my recipe to add to the overall flavor.
+- You can pour this bit of broth or water out but really these bits have a lot of flavor to them so I usually try to leave it.
+It will add to the overall flavor.